tom-price/recipes/vetebrod.md

 ## Shopping List
 - 265g Butter
-- 900g Flour (all purpose or pastry flour)
+- Between 850 and 900 grams Flour (all purpose or pastry flour)
 - 200g of marzipan of approx 25% almond paste
 - 215g of sugar
 - 26g of cardamom (seeds only, not pods or pre-ground)